CONTACT US: (Voice) 817-294-7446 (VP) 682-200-7148 (FAX) 817-294-7449

 few are skilled in multiple (foreign) signed languages.
 In some instances a Certified Deaf Interpreter (CDI) may be

-required to interpret between foreign signed languages.
+required to interpret between ASL regional dialects, a mixture of signed systems, foreign signed languages, and in medical or legal situations to ensure full communication access.
 American Sign Language is NOT universal.

 -Typically contract with an agency, very few are staff.
 Interpreters rates are commensurate with their responsibilities.